 Compatibility within the band 821-832 MHz between various PMSE systems.

-This section focusses on the first scenario.
+This section focuses on the first scenario.
 The intra-coexistence between various PMSE systems is considered as part of the PMSE planning (see section 3.4.1).

 Other systems to be considered, characteristics